The state of Arizona provides several veteran benefits. This page explains some of them.

 Arizona State Parks

-Arizona offers the following discounts to their state parks:
+Arizona offers the following discounts to its state parks:

 Arizona Veteran Cemeteries

-The state of Arizona has 3 Veterans' cemeteries which are located in Camp Navajo, Marana, and Sierra Vista.
+The state of Arizona has three veterans cemeteries which are located in Camp Navajo, Marana, and Sierra Vista.
 Any veteran who has an other-than-dishonorable discharge is eligible for burial.
 Spouses and certain dependents are also eligible for burial.
 There is no charge for interment for veterans, and a one-time nominal fee for eligible spouses and dependents

 Visit the Arizona Department of Veterans Affairs website for more information about any of these programs.